Cognoscan/condense_db/schema.md

 which fields should be queryable, and how they may be queried.
 This allows a database to optimize for queries ahead of time.

-All documents may refer to the schema document they meet using the `$schema` reserved field.
-If left unspecified, the base schema document is used.
-The field is always an array of Hash types, each of which must be the Document Hash of a valid schema document.
+All documents may refer to the schema document they meet using an empty string for the field.
+This unique field, if used, must contain a schema hash.
+If left unspecified, it is assumed that there is no schema.

 When are Documents Validated?
 -----------------------------